WGLab/NanoCaller/README.md

 NanoCaller is distributed under the [MIT License by Wang Genomics Lab](https://wglab.mit-license.org/).

 ## Latest Updates
+_**v3.6.2** (March 19 2025)_: Fixed issues with bcftools temp directory and added option to disable region-based coverage normalization for high coverage samples.
 _**v3.6.0** (April 22 2024)_: CSI indices generated for VCF files instead of TBI to accommodate larger contigs.

 _**v3.5.0** (March 27 2024)_: CRAM files are supported in input as well as in phased output if whatshap version>=2 is being used with NanoCaller.